luxonis/depthai-hardware/DM0250TG_DepthAI_Mono_Camera/README.md

            **We are proactively making our design available for our uses to plan and provide us with design feedback.**

 # Overview
 This repository contains open hardware designed by Luxonis.
-The DM0250TG is a carrier board for the Sunny TG161B or AN01V32 OV9282 camera module, and is designed to be compatible with the [BW1094](https://github.com/luxonis/depthai-hardware/tree/master/BW1094_DepthAI_HAT) and [BW1098FFC](https://github.com/luxonis/depthai-hardware/tree/master/BW1098FFC_DepthAI_USB3) baseboards and also with new version of 1098FFC which is  [DM1098FFC](https://github.com/luxonis/depthai-hardware/tree/master/DM1098FFC_DepthAI_USB3).
-A 20-pin FFC is used to carry 5V power, 2-lane MIPI, I2C, and other control signals between the DM0250TG and the controller baseboards.
+The DM0250TG_R1M1E1 is a carrier board for the Sunny TG161B or AN01V32 OV9282 camera module, and is designed to be compatible with new version of FFC base boards which is [DM1090FFC](https://github.com/luxonis/depthai-hardware/tree/master/DM1090FFC_DepthAI_USB3).
 A single DM0250TG is typically paired with another to create a stereo camera pair.
 In this version of 0250TG carrier board no outer dimensions or mounting holes were changed.
-Main reason for change was having more robust FFC connectors.
+Reason for change was having same 26-pin FFC pinout on all camera connectors and being able to attach cameras with 22pin RPi pinout to DM1090FFC with use of custom FFC from Arducam.

 # Repository structure:
 * `PCB` contains the packaged Altium project files